-This cookie dough was much drier than I had expected.
-You will find that it does not come together as easily as the directions imply that it might.
-I used my stand mixer for the wet ingredients but need to use my hands to push the dough together at the end.
+Mixing the dough: I used my stand mixer for the wet ingredients but needed to use my hands to push the dough together at the end.

 - 1 teaspoon baking powder